 When it comes to keeping your dog happy and healthy, it’s best to catch ailments as soon as possible.
-Today you’ll learn how to spot the signs and symptoms of hip dysplasia in dogs.
-You’ll get an idea of what to look for if you think your four-legged companion might be suffering from hip pain or discomfort, then you’ll discover common next steps and treatments to help your dog feel healthier and happier.
+Today you’ll learn how to spot the signs and symptoms of joint problems in dogs.
+You’ll get an idea of what to look for if you think your four-legged companion might be suffering from hip discomfort, then you’ll discover common next steps and treatments to help your dog feel healthier and happier.

-It’s important to keep an eye out for these common signs for two reasons: you don’t want your dog to be suffering in silence longer than they need to, and the earlier you notice these symptoms, the better your chance to treat the potential hip dysplasia before it becomes severe.
+It’s important to keep an eye out for these common signs for two reasons: you don’t want your dog to be suffering in silence longer than they need to, and the earlier you notice these symptoms, the better your chance to manage potential problems

 Let’s dive in deeper!